-The audited company must largely rely on estimated future cash flows to decide whether to recognize impairment loss and to measure such loss.
-Therefore, when verifying the management's assertion on the necessity to recognize impairment loss, the engagement team should note that it is necessary to carefully examine components of the estimated future cash flows, including the remaining economic life used to calculate the utility value of assets, and the business plan that is the basis of estimation, and the feasibility of the business plan.
-Additionally, when the audited company adopted net sale value as the asset's recoverable value, the engagement team should carefully examine the basis of calculating the net sale value.
+The audited company must largely rely on projected future cash flows to decide whether to recognize and measure impairment loss.
+Therefore, when verifying the management's assertion on the necessity to recognize impairment loss, the engagement team should note that it is necessary to carefully examine components of the projected future cash flows, including the remaining economic life used to calculate the utility value of assets, and the business plan that is the basis of projection, and the reasonableness of the business plan.
+Additionally, when the audited company adopted net selling value as the asset's recoverable value, the engagement team should carefully examine the basis of calculating the net selling value.